 Deep brain stimulation works by implanting fine wires (electrodes) into a specific portion of the brain.
 This was originally known as thalamic DBS or ‘Vim stim’, and initially targeted the thalamus, which is a major relay station deep within the brain.

 In recent years, many surgeons have been using another area, the posterior subthalamic area (PSA) as the target for deep brain stimulation in essential tremor.
-Our experience with DBS in the PSA has been extremely encouraging and this is now our preferred target.
+Precision’s experience with DBS in the PSA has been extremely encouraging and this is now our preferred target.